-Neonates are unique in that they are over 70 percent water.
+Neonates are unique in that they are over 70 percent water, higher than adult dogs and cats.
 Often after initial issues with disease have passed, dehydration and electrolyte loss will cause the death of the neonate.
-The signs often mimic disease, and most neonates will be weak, lethargic, or not eating.
+Many diseases and disorders have similar symptoms so can be hard to diagnose.
+Most sick neonates will be weak, lethargic, or not eating.

-Nursing and weaned babies will dehydrate quickly when they are not drinking.
+Nursing and weaned puppies and kittens will dehydrate quickly when they are not drinking.
 When you add vomiting or diarrhea to the issue, they lose fluid even quicker.
 It is crucial to replace these lost fluids.
-(For reference, two tablespoons of diarrhea or vomit needs 30 cc of fluid replacement.)
+(For reference, two tablespoons of diarrhea or vomit needs 30 cc of fluid replacement in addition to the required maintenance fluid intake.)
 The two big electrolytes are Sodium and Chloride.
 If the issue continues, Potassium also needs to be added.
 All fluid loss can be corrected quickly with oral electrolytes if the neonate is not vomiting.
-If the kitten or puppy is vomiting, then injectable or colonic fluid replacement is needed.
+If the kitten or puppy is vomiting, then injectable (subcutaneous or IV) fluid replacement is needed.

 Puppy With Diarrhea: Oral Fluids

+How do you rehydrate a puppy with diarrhea?
 An emergency is not life-threatening if you have the solution to the problem.
-Electrolyte packets are easy to keep for months and are there for use when you need them – usually 8 p.m. on a Friday.
+Electrolyte powder such as Breeder’s Edge Puppy Lyte or Kitten Lyte or Shelter’s Choice Electrolyte Supplement are easy to store and are there for use when you need it – usually 8 p.m. on a Friday.
 This underused route is usually added after recovery but should be used before and during illness for a much better chance of saving the litter.
-With oral electrolytes, it's easy to support the whole litter when you think they are getting sick and also during treatment.
+With oral electrolytes, it’s easy to support the whole litter when you think they are getting sick and also during treatment of the illness.
 With electrolyte support, littermates may never get sick.
+Rule of thumb is to use the GI tract when possible – in other words, if the puppy or kitten is not vomiting and will drink, this is the recommended route of fluid administration to use.

 Puppy Is Vomiting: Injectable Fluids

 Injectable fluids are used early in the course of diarrhea or vomiting.
 The earlier we use electrolytes, the better the neonate or adult can fight the infection.
-Fluids given SQ (under the skin) or IP (around the intestine in tummy) can help catch up the fluid deficit when swallowing is not possible, and it is the best route when the kitten or puppy keeps throwing up.
+Fluids given SQ (under the skin) can help catch up the fluid deficit when swallowing is not possible, and it is the best route when the kitten or puppy keeps throwing up.

-It is important to get fluid in the animal and either option will work.
-A five percent dextrose solution can be added to any SQ or IP fluids.
+It is important to get fluid in the animal. .
 Often an antibiotic can be used in the fluids to avoid pilling an animal that is vomiting.
 Be sure to ask for guidance if you are not familiar with calculating the addition of antibiotics to your fluids.

 When an animal has severe diarrhea or vomiting, take them to the veterinarian as you need IV fluids to prevent a disastrous situation.
 IV fluids with added Potassium can be given to speed recovery and save the animal’s life.